atul-dhamija/Inverse-Kinematics-using-Neural-Networks/README.md

 # Inverse Kinematics using Neural Networks

 This project is aimed to calculate the inverse kinematics of a 3-DoF robotic manipulator using neural networks.
-The complexity of this problem is given by the robot’s geometry and the nonlinear trigonometric equations that describe the mapping between the Cartesian space and the joint space
+The complexity of this problem is given by the robot’s geometry and the nonlinear trigonometric equations that describe the mapping between the Cartesian space and the joint space.